iMicknl/python-sagemcom-api/README.md

 # python-sagemcom-api

 (Unofficial) Python wrapper to interact with SagemCom F@st routers via internal API's.
 This package is utilizing async/await, thus Python 3.7+ is required.
+All responses are modelled using named tuples by default, however it is also possible to receive the raw request.

 ## Features

-- Get (connected) devices
+- Get (connected) devices (wifi and ethernet)
 - Get router information
 - Reboot router